 - Risk acceptance must be explicit in the wrap agreement — both parties need written acknowledgment of this exposure; failure to disclose it creates fraud and misrepresentation claims.

 Verdict: Due-on-sale is the single most discussed legal risk in wrap structures.
-The Mechanics of a Wrap-Around Mortgage details how this plays out operationally.
+See 7 Critical Factors for Effective Wrap Mortgage Servicing for how this plays out operationally.
 Treat it as a known risk to be managed, not a technicality to be ignored.

 From where we sit as a servicer, the due-on-sale clause creates an asymmetric problem: the wrap seller carries the acceleration risk but the wrap buyer controls the behavior that triggers it.
 A buyer who stops paying the wrap—or who refinances without coordinating—can inadvertently expose the underlying loan.
 Professional servicing creates the paper trail that demonstrates both parties performed, which matters significantly if the underlying lender investigates.
 We have seen lenders decline to accelerate precisely because the payment record was clean and documented.
 That documentation comes from disciplined servicing, not good intentions.